GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

     steady-state load of 1 request per second.

 1. Check the load in the
-    [GCLB monitoring tab](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list) for the L7 load balancer for the Kubernetes Ingress, as shown below.
+    [Monitoring tab](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list) for the L7 load
+    balancer for the Kubernetes Ingress, as shown below.

     ![Screenshot: Cloud Load Balancer request count](https://storage.googleapis.com/gcp-community/tutorials/web-instrumentation/gclb_request_count.png)

-     It may take a few minutes for monitoring data to be generated and replicated so that it is visible in the chart.
+     It may take a few minutes for monitoring data to be generated and replicated so that it's visible in the chart.

 1. Check the latency in [Cloud Monitoring](https://console.cloud.google.com/monitoring) under **Dashboards** > **Load Balancing**.